Table of Contents

 Apart from the opening date of tax-filing season, the IRS also outlined important closing dates.

-You have until Tuesday, April 17 to file your 2017 returns.
-This is an extension – the normal April 15 deadline falls on a Saturday so adjustments have been made to allow the District of Colombia to celebrate Emancipation Day.
+You have until Tuesday, April 15, to file your 2019 returns.
+This is an extension – the usual April 15 deadline falls on a Saturday, so adjustments have been made to allow the District of Columbia to celebrate Emancipation Day.

 Possible Refund Delays Because of New Laws